 A USPTO application is $250 per class.
 There are applicants whose goods and services fit into more than one class.
 For example, Nike sells shoes, t-shirts, wearable technology, and much more, and its trademark portfolio accurately reflects the protections needed to shield its brand.

-5. There are scenarios where a brand name or logo will be eerily similar to yours and will be allowed to have a trademark registration because their goods and/or services are not related enough to yours.
-But if it was a good/service you intended to offer in the future, this will seem like a missed opportunity, as exercising your right to expand will be a more complicated path.
+There are scenarios where a brand name or logo will be eerily similar to yours and will be allowed to have a trademark registration because their goods and/or services are not related enough to yours.
+However, no matter how tempting it appears to include every product or service in the description ahead of time to have an upper hand, it could lead to complications for your trademark application.
+You will most likely face a delay in the approval of your application as you would need to show you do trade/deal in those goods or services which you have enlisted in the description.

 It is understandable to apply in fewer classes due to the added per-class filing fee.
 Most startups and creatives believe they will have an opportunity to expand in the future.
 But more often than not, a sparse or inadequate trademark strategy usually leads to a competitor capitalizing due to a lack of action on the part of the original applicant.
 This is why speaking to a trademark attorney who will help you identify the best brand protection strategy for your vision is essential.